ceejbot/consensus/README.md

 ## TODO before ship

-- sanitize form input
-- editing agendas
 - editing topics
 - do something useful when topics are flagged
 - show winning topics more clearly
+- deleting topics
+- deleting agendas
 - deleting account
 - API
-- make it a backbone app
+- make it a js in-page app